John Dixon (As the World Turns): Reinstated at Memorial

 After he was reinstated at Memorial, John began treating a man named Burke Donovan for a heart disease called Wilhelm's Disease.
 He also became acquainted with James's new wife, blackmailer Karen Haines.
 With nowhere to go, after James divorced her, Karen took John up on his offer of an extra bedroom.
 They talked about Burke, and about John's desire to find a cure for Wilhelm's disease so he could save Burke before it was too late.
 Before the night was over, Karen and John found themselves in each other's arms.
 Although Burke wanted to keep his condition a secret from his son, Dusty, John finally convinced him to tell the teen about his fatal condition.
 In the meantime, Karen ended her marriage to James and was given custody of Dusty after Burke’s death.
 Soon after, John and Karen married since the courts were wary of granting custody to a single woman.
 John and Karen's married life was not going to be easy.
 A week after James' death, Maggie was able to get Marcy to admit that Bob had not tried to seduce her, that in actuality it was her that had tried to seduce him.
 Further, Marcy told the court that it was John who had told her that she should file sexual harassment charges against Bob.
 Karen was livid when she heard this and started to wonder whether she was married to another man who was as criminally suspect as James was.

 Meanwhile, John still had to deal with Richard's anger over John not killing Gunnar.
-When Karen got wind of John's involvement with the insane Richard Fairchild she refused to speak to or sleep with him for several weeks.
+When Karen got wind of John's involvement with the insane Richard Fairchild she refused to speak to or have sex with him for several weeks.
 Later, Lucinda Walsh had a mild heart attack, and was treated for her heart arrhythmia by John.
 When Lucinda recovered, she, as a member of the hospital board, convinced the board to keep John at Memorial and Bob reluctantly agreed to give John a few more responsibilities at Memorial.
 Lucinda became smitten with John, while her teenage daughter Lily, became an item with Dusty.
 When Karen allowed John back into her bed, she was livid that John kept on bringing up Lucinda Walsh and her riches.
 Finally, Lucinda started goading Karen that she wasn't good enough wife for a doctor with the capabilities of John Dixon.
 John also started listening to Lucinda's opinion of Karen and Karen realized that John was drifting from her.
 After finding out that Dusty's relationship with Lily was on a little more solid ground, and seeing how John seemed to truly be a great parent to Dusty, Karen decided to leave town and left a teenage Dusty in John’s care.